tacotranslate/js-package/examples/nextjs-with-pages-router/readme.md

-# TacoTranslate in a Next.js app with the `pages/` folder
+# TacoTranslate in a Next.js app with the `pages/` router

-See this example live at [nextjs-pages-folder-demo.tacotranslate.com](https://nextjs-pages-folder-demo.tacotranslate.com).
+See this example live at [nextjs-pages-router-demo.tacotranslate.com](https://nextjs-pages-router-demo.tacotranslate.com).

 ## Running this example